jijivishu/TestTubeYumYums/.github/README.md

    No longer in use.
    ### test_tube_yum_yums > cbc_analyser.py
    Contains helper functions to return nutrient variation based on low and high CBC parameters
-   ### test_tube_yum_yums > csv_codes.py
+   ### test_tube_yum_yums > food_codes.py
-   Contains a global dictionary which links each nutrient with it's csv database table heading and howmuch of that nutrient is considered high/low differentiator in a food item.
+   Contains a global dictionary which links each nutrient with it's field name in database and how much of that nutrient is considered high/low differentiator in a food item.
    ### test_tube_yum_yums > helpers.py
    Contains functions that take in reports and ranges and return dictionary of report analysis and recommended food items.
    ### test_tube_yum_yums > nutrient_imbalance.py